gaheldev/Millisecond/DEVELOPMENT.md

 - [ ] warning or error depending on importance of diagnostic

 ### rtcheck
+- [ ] check that usb devices (especially sound cards and webcams) are on different usb buses to not saturate bandwidth -> use `lsusb` to get all devices, `lsusb -t` to get drivers and limits
 - [ ] add dedicated message for preempt dynamic kernel

 ### rtfix